The Spunky Curl Logo

 #6 Belize Zoo

-Sharon Matola initiated the project to help save injured (by vehicles or fires), threatened (by farmers), or neglected (pets) animals.
-A zoo animal is never taken from the wild unless there is a problem.
-Most of the animals are rehabilitated for release unless there are health concerns requiring continued care.
+Sharon Matola initiated the project to help save injured (by vehicles or fires), threatened (by farmers), and neglected (pets) animals.
+A zoo resident is never taken from the wild unless there is a serious problem.
+Creatures are rehabilitated for release as long as health concerns requiring continued care are absent.
+The zoo is open Monday-Saturday, 8:30 AM-5:00 PM, and Sunday, 8:30 AM-4:30 PM.
+Tickets cost $20 USD per person.

 #7 Nohoch Che'en Caves Branch